 Innovate UK is the UK’s innovation agency.
 It works with people, companies and partner organizations to find and drive the science and technology innovations that will grow the UK economy.
 For further information visit: www.innovateuk.gov.uk.

 About Cell and Gene Therapy Catapult

-Stratophase is a specialist biotech services company that is revolutionising the timelines associated with the development and commercialisation of biologics.
-This is achieved by the adaptive control and optimisation of bioreactor environments using its patented Ranger® optical sensing technology.
-Ranger is scale-independent and enables cell culture optimisation to be achieved in real-time, through the on-line assessment of metabolic activity.
-The company has a wealth of application data and expertise, gained through its on-going collaborations with industry-leading biopharma innovators.
+Stratophase is a specialist biotech services company that is revolutionizing the timelines associated with the development and commercialization of biologics.
+This is achieved by the adaptive control and optimization of bioreactor environments using its patented Ranger® optical sensing technology.
+Ranger is scale-independent and enables cell culture optimization to be achieved in real-time, through the online assessment of metabolic activity.
+The company has a wealth of application data and expertise, gained through its ongoing collaborations with industry-leading biopharma innovators.
 Stratophase was established in 1999 and is based in Romsey, near Southampton, UK.
 For more information visit: www.stratophase.com.